Resume available upon request

 Ruxy is a theatre maker born and raised in Moldova (Eastern Europe).
 This provided her with a grotesque sense of humor, boney elbows, and a desire to celebrate the odd and the unusual.
 She creates original physical theatre in ensemble and by herself, and believes in the full physical gesture as the epitome of human expression.
 She is inspired by the absurd, highly physical comedy, and embarrassing stories.
 She strives to create imaginative intensity-filled original work that explores the bizarre manifestations of our fears and desires.
 Most of her work falls somewhere between styles like Clown, Vaudeville, Physical Comedy, and Movement theatre.

 Ruxy received her B.A. in Theatre Arts at Furman University (South Carolina, USA) and her M.F.A. in Ensemble Based Physical Theatre at Dell'Arte International School of Physical Theatre (California) where she came into her own as an “actor-creator,” a mover, and a community arts project lover.
-She also trained at LAMDA in their Summer Intensive and Physical Theatre Workshops, and other workshops and residencies like community-based art work with David Diamond, Devising with Scottish Company Company of Wolves, Alexander Technique Teacher Training at the Oregon Center for the Alexander Technique and with Bruce Fertman and Barbara Harrington.
+She also trained in the Michael Chekhov Technique at MICHA in 2019, at LAMDA in their Summer Intensive and Physical Theatre Workshops, in community-based art work with David Diamond, Devising with Scottish Company Company of Wolves, the Alexander Technique Teacher Training at the Oregon Center for the Alexander Technique, and with Bruce Fertman and Barbara Harrington.